Oct. 21-22, 2021 | Virtual Event

 The Conference is for registered attendees.
 If your guests have paid for a registration, they may attend your session.

 What kind of promotion will I receive for my participation?

 If you are selected, promotional opportunities, and expectations, will be discussed.
 The Greater Omaha Chamber is responsible for all event promotion.

 Will you need a copy of my presentation beforehand?

 Yes.
 We will need to either discuss or review your content prior to presentation.
 If you are selected, you will receive a follow-up communication designed to address these details.

 Commitment to Opportunity, Diversity and Equity

 The Greater Omaha Chamber’s Commitment to Opportunity, Diversity and Equity (CODE) initiative works to address diversity, inclusivity, equity and access to opportunity in Greater Omaha.
-We are forming an employer coalition that we call CEOs for CODE.
-The coalition aims to rally the business community to advance diversity and inclusion within the workplace by working collectively across organizations and sectors.
+We are forming an employer coalition that aims to rally the business community to advance diversity and inclusion within the workplace by working collectively across organizations and sectors.
 All companies are encouraged to join us.

 By registering and participating in this event, you consent to the recording of your likeness, image and/or voice and authorize the Greater Omaha Chamber to use photographs, videos and audio recordings containing your likeness, image and/or voice in any medium for any purpose.